Cancer Services update at MKUH

 New Cancer Centre Help Line

-We have launched a new Patient Help Line for patients to use regarding questions and queries about Cancer Services and concerns regarding Covid-19 and how it impacts their appointments or treatment.
-The helpline is open Monday to Friday from 9am to 5pm.
+As of Monday 9 November, we have launched a new Patient Help Line for patients to use regarding questions and queries about Cancer Services and concerns regarding Covid-19 and how it impacts their appointments or treatment.
+The helpline will be open Monday to Sunday from 9am to 5pm.
 The number is: 01908 997634.